aowens-21/racket-formatting/README.md

     ```

     * Parsing with the `named` syntax class automatically attaches
-      the name to the pattern variable.
-The users can refer to the
+      fresh names to the pattern variables.
+The programmers can refer to the
-      annotated syntax object by the `.stx` attribute:
+      annotated syntax objects using the `.stx` attribute:

         ```
         (syntax-parse stx